-The DS1921L measures temperatures with a resolution of 0.5° Celsius.
-Temperature values are represented in a single byte as an unsigned binary number, which translates into a theoretical range of 128°C. The range, however, has been limited to values from 0000 0000 (00h) through 1111 1010 (FAh).
-The codes 01h to F9h are considered valid temperature readings.
+The DS1921H and DS1921Z measure temperatures with a resolution of $1/8^{th}$ of a degree Celsius.
+Temperature values are represented in a single byte as an unsigned binary number, which translates into a range of 32°C. The possible values are 0000 0000 (00h) through 1111 1111 (FFh).
+The codes 01h to FEh are considered valid temperature readings.
+Since the DS1921H and DS1921Z have different starting temperatures, the meaning of a binary temperature code depends on the device.

-If a temperature conversion yields a temperature that is out-of-range, it will be recorded as 00h (if too low) or FAh (if too high).
-Since out-of-range results are accumulated in histogram bins 0 and 62 (see section Temperature Logging and Histogram) the data in these bins is of limited value.
-For this reason the specified temperature range of the DS1921L is considered to begin at code 04h and end at code F7h, which corresponds to histogram bins 1 to 61.
+If a temperature conversion yields a temperature that is out-of-range, it will be recorded as 00h (if too low) or FFh (if too high).
+Since out-of-range results are accumulated in histogram bins 0 and 63 the data in these bins is of limited value (see the Temperature Logging and Histogram section).
+For this reason the specified temperature range of the DS1921H and DS1921Z is considered to begin at code 04h and end at code FBh, which corresponds to histogram bins 1 to 62.